 I love old fashioned things

-What's odd is that I don't find it a
+What's odd is that I don't find such

 and celebrate these tried and true